Types of Backflow Preventers

 Double check valves are a good option that provides extra protection from backflow.
 They use a ball valve that opens and closes as water passes through the valve.

-A double check valve can be used to prevent back pressure and back siphonage.
+You can use a double check valve to prevent back pressure and back siphonage.

 Top Rated Double Check Valve